A version of this article appeared in the Summer 2021 issue of strategy+business.

 How does one get from 51 billion tons of carbon emissions to zero within 30 years?
 Bill Gates can do the math.
 And as one of the world’s wealthiest people, he just might have the wherewithal to make it happen.
-In his new book How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need, Gates presents his “mental framework” and a path paved with breakthroughs for reducing the world’s annual greenhouse gas (GHG) emissions from 51 billion tons to net zero.
+In his new book, How to Avoid a Climate Disaster, Gates presents his “mental framework” and a path paved with breakthroughs for reducing the world’s annual greenhouse gas (GHG) emissions from 51 billion tons to net zero.
 Net zero does not imply eliminating carbon dioxide and other heat-trapping gases such as methane and nitrous oxide, but rather negating them by absorbing an equivalent amount from the atmosphere.
 In this helpful book, Gates lays out a succinct road map for a tech-driven transformation that, with a little help from government policies, could usher in a future of vastly reduced carbon.

 The task is urgent.
-If greenhouse gases remain unchecked, Gates calculates, climate change may prove to be five times as deadly as the COVID-19 pandemic by 2100.
-Gates, the cofounder of Microsoft and venture capitalist founder of Breakthrough Energy — a coalition of private investors including fellow billionaires Jeff Bezos, Michael Bloomberg, Jack Ma, and Mukesh Ambani — is catalyzing investments in technologies that remove GHG emissions: long-distance decarbonized power transmission (to supply solar energy from the Southwest to New England), safe nuclear reactors, zero-carbon cement and steel, and food waste–tracking systems.
+If greenhouse gases remain unchecked, Gates calculates, climate change may prove by 2100 to be five times as deadly as the COVID-19 pandemic.
+Gates, the cofounder of Microsoft and venture capitalist founder of Breakthrough Energy — a coalition of private investors including fellow billionaires Jeff Bezos, Michael Bloomberg, Jack Ma, and Mukesh Ambani — is catalyzing investments in technologies that remove GHG emissions: long-distance decarbonized power transmission (to supply solar energy from the U.S. Southwest to New England), safe nuclear reactors, zero-carbon cement and steel, and food waste–tracking systems.